-Scotland’s third biggest city makes a great hub for car-free adventures near and far.
+Scotland’s third biggest city makes a great hub for car-free adventures and an excellent base for a staycation – scroll to the bottom for more on buses, bikes and places to stay.
 With its maritime heritage, medieval colleges, two picturesque rivers and miles of sandy beach, granite Aberdeen has plenty to see without leaving the city.
-But hop on a train or bus and you can explore all kinds of landscapes, from the clifftop castle of Dunnottar to the long slopes of Loch Ness.
+But hop on a train or bus and you can explore all kinds of landscapes, from the clifftop Dunnottar Castle to the long slopes of Loch Ness.

 1. Maritime Museum and more

 Car-free adventures around Aberdeen start with fabulous free museums and galleries, some just a few steps from the railway station.
 Cross Guild Street outside the station and head up Carmelite Street.
 Already, you’re surrounded by grey granite buildings, twinkling on a sunny day as the light catches the specs of mica in the stone.
 Pop into the tourist info office for a map and bus advice.

 - The Maritime Museum and Art Gallery (both free) are just a short walk away.
 A former chapel and 16th century Provost’s house on Shiprow have been converted to form the multi-floor Maritime museum with great views of the harbour.
 A model oil rig towers up through the central foyer and displays explore the area’s history of fishing and shipbuilding.